domosekai/domosekai.github.io/sstp/help.md

   We also noticed that NAT-T connections (SoftEther VPN) often need a manual switch to Wi-Fi.

-- **Stay Connected During Sleep**
+- **On Sleep**

-  Choose whether to disconnect the VPN as the device goes to sleep.
+  Choose the behavior of the VPN as the device goes to sleep.

-  Disabling the option saves battery but reconnection may take some time.
+  - Off

+    Disconnect VPN with no automatic reconnect

+  - Pause

+    Disconnect VPN and reconnects at wake-up

+  - Stay

+    Stay connected during sleep

-  Even with the option set to on, the VPN is not guaranteed to survive a sleep as the sleep and wake-up is handled by iOS.
+  Even with the option set to stay, the VPN is not guaranteed to survive a sleep as the sleep and wake-up is handled by iOS.
   In particular we have noticed that when both mobile data and WiFi is on, connections over WiFi may not stay on during sleep.
 Switching off mobile data may help.

 ### Q: Can I connect or disconnect via system VPN settings?